 PLANNING YOUR ISLANDS FUNCTION?

-Whether you are an avid cook, food-tech or tend to use your kitchen spaces as an area to gather the family together or entertain guests on special occasions, a kitchen island can serve multiple purposes.
-Traditionally the kitchen was an area for preparing food, though in recent years they have become an increasingly popular social area and living space for many homes.
+Whether you are an avid cook, food-tech or tend to use your kitchen spaces as an area to gather the family together or entertain guests, a kitchen island can serve multiple purposes.
+Traditionally, the kitchen was an area for preparing food, though in recent years they have become an increasingly popular social area and living space for many homes.
 With this in mind it is important to consider how your kitchen island will function; would it be an area for preparing food, storing cupboards and appliances, or an additional area to entertain guests?
-If you are looking to house the dishwasher and other appliances in the kitchen island then the sink, and other assets such as the bin should also be close by.
+If you are looking to house the dishwasher and other appliances in the kitchen island then the sink and other assets such as the bin should also be close by.
 However, if your island is looking to serve more of social purpose then perhaps you might want to consider seating, wine and drinks chillers or breakfast bar options.

 Whatever your design, remember to consider the “kitchen work triangle“.
 This is a concept that is commonly used to map out kitchen layouts.
 It takes into account the primary areas of focus in the kitchen – the cooker, kitchen sink, and refrigerator.
 These three points, and the imaginary lines between them are what experts refer to as “the kitchen triangle“.

 Whilst Islands are a strong focal point for any kitchen it’s important to consider space.
 Both the open floor area around the island and either side of the island require careful planning to ensure that there is enough space to manoeuvre.
 If you’re planning on housing your sink in the kitchen island then you would also need to plan for the extra plumbing costs to extend the lines of any water pipes, whereas a smaller Island can be a useful way to incorporate extra seating areas, cupboards or extra storage.